uniweb/jsonld-gen/README.md

 });
 ```

-Result: Search engines index the iframe content as if it were native to the parent page.
+**Result:** Search engines index the iframe content as if it were native to the parent page.
+The JSON-LD schemas are automatically injected by frame-bridge, and the Open Graph tags are handled via a custom action.

 ### Static Site Generation